Getting Your First Flask App Up With Docker Compose

 What is a Docker Compose file?

 Docker Compose is a service that you can use to orchestrate one or more Dockerfiles.
 In recent years, Docker Compose has become a common practice when developing containerized applications.
-Docker Compose uses your application definition in the form of a markdown file to build and run your app.
-These Docker Compose files streamline the development process, allowing for faster iteration.
+Docker Compose lets you write your application definition in the form of a YAML file, which you can use to build and run your app.
+These Docker Compose files streamline the development process, allowing for faster prototyping and iteration.

 Docker Compose files are especially useful when running applications that have multiple Dockerfiles.
 Using a Docker Compose file makes working with containerized applications more straightforward, since it automates the deployment of several containers at once.
 Instead of employing multiple docker build and docker run commands, you can set up and run your entire app using docker compose up.
 You can also configure the behavior of your app’s services, such as defining environment variables, mounting volumes, port mapping, and much more.